3 Real Creative Graphic Designer Resume Examples That Work

 Your resume skills and work experience

 As a creative graphic designer, you’ll be expected to provide the recruiter who gets your resume with a fine-tuned set of abilities.
-Each item you list should relate directly to your field and be as technical as possible.
+Each skill you list should relate directly to your field and be as technical as possible.

-Niche soft skills down and phrase them in a technical way: Think “active listening” instead of just “collaboration”.
-Consider how your creative graphic design abilities branch off and then name particularly intriguing facets of your skill set.
+Niche soft skills down and phrase them in a technical way: Think “active listening” instead of just “collaboration.”
+Consider how your creative graphic design abilities branch off, and then name particularly intriguing facets of your skill set.

 Avoid all things generic, just as you would while designing!
 List software and content management tools you use by name, too.
 Here’s what we mean: